 In the Mirror Hall, a 40-square-meter platform exists, 15 centimeters high that was originally used as a pool.
-In addition, there is a stone pavement in the place of the original baked brick pavement.
+In addition, there is stone pavement in place of the original baked brick pavement.
 After entering the northern room of the Mirror Hall, which covers 72 square meters of area with a wide span of 6.2 meters and high-rise arches, one, finds the thickness of the walls about 2 meters in order to tolerate the heavyweight of the ceilings, and insulate the inner space thermally.
-Within the room, many murals plastered upon the orders of Zel-
+Within the room, many murals were plastered upon the orders of Zel

-Alter climbing a relatively high step. one enters a marvelous chamber, fully covered by murals on dry plaster.
-On the right, a panel with twelve faces depicts a royal entertainment, wherein the defaced visage of Shah Abbas 1, shown in the middle of the portrait.
+Alter climbing is a relatively high step. one enters a marvelous chamber, fully covered by murals on dry plaster.
+On the right, a panel with twelve faces depicts a royal entertainment, wherein the defaced visage of Shah Abbas 1, is shown in the middle of the portrait.
 About 50 years ago, Queen Elizabeth Il, took an Esfahan and accommodated in the chamber. amply decorated by the highest quality of Esfahani rugs and handicrafts.
-A little farther towards the west, a glorious hall called; the Throne Room with 250 square meters (11 meters by 23 meters) of the net area located.
+A little farther to the west, a glorious hall called; the Throne Room with 250 square meters (11 meters by 23 meters) of the net area located.
 It has a high-base arched duplex ceiling, and its lateral forces are retained by the

 Built-in Esfahan a ruling center,